razvancazacu/bitcoin-mining-crypto/README.md

 _A possible faster method is using the CUDA cores from the GPU_

-#### 2. Calculate hash values using pseudo-random numbers ( current number is greater then the last used ).
+#### 2. Calculate hash values using a starting pseudo-random number ( starting number is greater then the nonce found ).
 Verify for at least 100 000 000 nonce values or until another valid value is found (same as ex 1).
+- For the second exercise I used the library function random.randrange(start,stop) to get a starting pseudo-random number.
+The range from which it will get values is **[3060331853, 4194967295]**.
+More exactly this is [nonce1, 2^32-1], the latter number being the maximum number a nonce can be taken since its a 32-bit (4-byte).

+- To be able to hash for 100000000 values, the "stop" value from the randrange is (2^32) - 100000000

+- The rest of the algorithm is the same as before.
+The algorithm will stop when a valid nonce is found or 100000000 nonce values have been tried.

+_For smaller values, the batch_size needs to be modified depending on the wanted number of iterations._

+Added a file with an example of results from a test run for ex 2.